abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([1, 2, 3, 4])

-!!!
-Info ""
 It also works with floats:

 ```py
 np.arange(1.0, 5.0)